kar3798/MyMacroTracker_Software_Architecture/adrs/adr-003-backend-framework.md

 Accepted

 ## Consequences
-- FastAPI provides better performance and asynchronous capabilities for handling concurrent requests.
+- FastAPI provides better performance and asynchronous capabilities for handling concurrent requests

-- Built-in data validation and API documentation improve the developer experience and reduce setup time.
+- Built-in data validation and API documentation improve the developer experience and reduce setup time

-- Team members will need to become comfortable with FastAPI's asynchronous syntax and type hints.
+- Team members will need to become comfortable with FastAPI's asynchronous syntax and type hints

-- Some external libraries may still be built with Flask in mind, requiring minor workarounds.
+- Some external libraries may still be built with Flask in mind, requiring minor workarounds

-- This helps us build a more scalable backend that can support increased traffic over time.
+- This helps us build a more scalable backend that can support increased traffic over time